hack3rs.ca network-security

 AV-11 · DNS abuse, tunneling, and command-and-control

-Attackers abuse DNS for reconnaissance, payload staging, command-and-control signaling, and covert data movement because DNS is widely allowed and often weakly monitored.
+Attackers abuse DNS for reconnaissance, C2 beaconing, and covert data movement because DNS traffic is almost universally allowed and rarely inspected closely.
+Missing DNS telemetry means missing one of the best early-warning signals available.

-$ action: Centralize DNS logs, baseline query behavior, monitor resolver paths, and detect anomalous domains, query volume, and tunneling-like patterns.
+$ action: Centralize DNS logging, baseline query behavior by host role, monitor resolver paths, and build alerts for high-entropy domains, unusual query volumes, and resolver bypass.

 1. Why DNS Is a Common Abuse Channel